Headway App Review: Is It Really Worth Your Time and Money? [2026]

 I think what makes Shortform truly special is their summaries…

 They offer the most in-depth summaries.
 And for the classics or bestsellers (such as Principles), they even have a chapter-by-chapter breakdown — where they summarize each chapter of the book.
-So I think Shortform’s content feels more like study guides than traditional book summaries — which is fantastic to grasp a deeper understanding of the ideas of the books!
+So I think Shortform’s content feels more like study guides than traditional book summaries — which is fantastic to grasp a deeper understanding of the ideas in the books!
+And if you want to read something quick, they also have a “1-Page Summary” version.

 They add clarifications, counterpoints, or just helpful notes to the summary.
 I think this is a great addition because it expands our perspective, and also corrects for potential biases of the book authors.
 It’s aligned with one of my all-time favorite quotes: “One should not read like a dog obeying its master, but like an eagle hunting its prey.” - Dee Hock (founder of Visa)